appsmithorg/appsmith-docs/datasource-reference/querying-mongodb/README.md

 You need to fill in the following parameters:

 * **Database Name:** Fill in the name of the database against which you want to authenticate.
 This is typically admin for most MongoDB instances.
 * **Authentication Type\*:** Choose the authentication mechanism with which to connect to your database.
-This can be one of SCRAM-SHA-1, SCRAM-SHA-256, MONGO-CR
+This can be one of `SCRAM-SHA-1`, `SCRAM-SHA-256`, `MONGO-CR`.
-* **Username\*:** Fill username required for authenticating connection requests to your database.
+* **Username:** Fill username required for authenticating connection requests to your database.
+Set this to empty if you won't want to specify a username to authenticate with.
-* **Password\*:** Fill password required for authenticating connection requests for the given username to the database.
+* **Password:** Fill password required for authenticating connection requests for the given username to the database.
+Set this to *empty* if you want to login without a password (please ensure your database accepts such connections).

 ### **SSL**